-This grant was introduced for the 2014/15 academic year and is paid to schools to enable them to provide free school meals for pupils in Reception to Year 2.
-The City Council is currently assuming that the grant will continue into the 2018/19 academic year.
-The £14.7m breaks down between £5.3m to Academies and £9.4m to the City Council.
+The grant was introduced for the 2014/15 Academic Year and is paid to schools to enable them to provide free school meals for pupils in Reception to Year 2.
+The City Council is currently assuming that the grant will continue into the 2018/19 Academic year.
+The £14.7m breaks down between £5.3m to Academies and £9.4m to the local authority.